cromega08/desktopfy/README.md

 ### Examples

-The examples will be of a process to add a shortcut to "Balena Etcher".
+The examples will be of a process to add a shortcut for "Balena Etcher".

 1. Common case